MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: The Broad Coverage of MetaboNet 2026

 {S\arabic{figure}}

 Figures \ref{fig:supp-2}–\ref{fig:supp-7} further characterize the dataset by presenting the per-study distributions of Total Daily Dose (TDD), Continuous Glucose Monitoring (CGM), Body Mass Index (BMI), and Type 1 Diabetes (T1D) Duration, as well as the overall distributions.
 For visual clarity, each axis is fixed, and outlying values are clipped in the top and bottom percentiles.
 Sample sizes may vary due to the availability of each variable in the study dataset.

 As shown in Figures \ref{fig:supp-2}–\ref{fig:supp-7}, each study exhibits its own characteristic distribution and potential biases, but collectively, they provide a comprehensive representation of glycemic profiles.
 TDD and T1D durations show broad global distribution with mean ± standard deviation values of 43.7 ± 23 IU and 15.5 ± 13 years, respectively.
 Across the combined cohorts, BMI ranges from 11.7 to 48.5 kg/m2, and participant ages range from 1 to 82 years.
 This diversity is critical for developing robust, generalizable data analyses and predictive algorithms, as it ensures that models are trained and evaluated on realistic, heterogeneous data.
+Note that this dataset includes participants under 19 years of age.
+Because pediatric BMI classification requires age- and sex-specific criteria defined by the World Health Organization BMI-for-age growth references, we report raw BMI values and do not apply fixed weight-status categories.
 Additionally, Figure \ref{fig:supp-4} shows the large variability in per-patient average CGM, which allows to leverage the dataset for the development of patient-tailored strategies.